 The dust has yet to settle on this order — it’s too soon to tell what the ultimate impact is likely to be.
 But it’s another urgent reminder of the need for field service operations to replace their traditional SOPs with a new definition for that acronym: Safety, Optimization, and Prioritization.
 In the case of the pandemic, the need for greater safety has been critical.
 To keep up with the need to support new opportunities, the ability to optimize for new requirements is essential.
 And when a sudden and dramatic new policy comes into play, field service operations that are unable to adapt to new priorities quickly will find themselves at a severe disadvantage.

 All of these types of disruptions — whether they stem from the physical environment, from our governing bodies, or from the rapidly changing demands we place on our infrastructure — require solutions that can provide field service operations with resiliency.
 For example, the ability to customize and reconfigure on short notice is critical in a world driven by these new “SOPs.”
-You can get a sense of how our AI-driven platform is helping drive speed and efficiency in the telecom sector in this article from AGL.

 We’re committed to providing solutions in telecom, energy, and other sectors that enable all field service operations to adapt, evolve, and tame the complexities of whatever unexpected challenges emerge.
 Modern enterprises need solutions built on modern technologies like AI, machine learning, low-code application development, and a mobile-friendly bias to enable them to transform their field service operations — quickly, and at scale — whenever surprises arise.